hyunwoongko/asian-bart/README.md

 >>> tokens = tokenizer.prepare_seq2seq_batch(
 ...     src_texts="Kevin is the <mask> man in the world.", ...     src_langs="en_XX",
-...     tgt_texts="Kevin is the most kindful man in the world.", ...     tgt_langs="en_XX",
+...     tgt_texts="Kevin is the most kind man in the world.", ...     tgt_langs="en_XX",
 ... )